alterNERDtive/VaultHunters-tweaks/README.md

 multiplicative instead of additive (and nerf the values), but that requires code changes I am not willing to maintain.
 So flat buff it is.

+#### Witchery

+* Changed mana threshold to 80%.

+While keeping yourself at 100% mana is easier to manage than health, not being allowed to spend _any of it_ just feels bad.

 ### Applied Energistics

 * Lowered the cost of 64 and 256k storage components.